webcoderz/MCP-Bridge/README.md

 | mcp_servers      | The MCP servers configuration      |
 | network          | uvicorn network configuration      |
 | logging          | The logging configuration          |

+## Support

+If you encounter any issues please open an issue or join the [discord](https://discord.gg/4NVQHqNxSZ).

 ## How does it work